lmcai/Sapria_genomics/README.md

 # Sapria_genomics
 Scripts and supplemental material for the assembly and analysis of Sapria genome.

+**Disclaimer**: Although we welcome re-use of these materials, except where noted the code we are sharing here is specific to this project and to the Harvard compute cluster.
+Filenames and paths are often hard-coded in scripts, and software versions/dependencies are often managed via calls to the Harvard Cannon cluster Lmod system.

 Description of the subdirectories
 ----------------------
 The content of each subdirectory is listed as follows.
 For detailed description and scripts, please see the README file within each directory.